williamwuofficial/SecureEngineeringProcess_OpenSource/README.md

 ## Best Practice for Deployment of Opendaylight

 ### Proposed Threat Model
-There are currently 2 proposed models of deployment for OpenDaylight....
+There are currently 2 proposed models of deployment for OpenDaylight.... in an open network vulnerable to attacks and within a secure network.